delpinoconsulting/delpinoconsulting.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Pablo del Pino Mejia is a Senior DevOps Engineer with more than 20 years experience in Computer and Cloud Infrastructure, as well as Advanced knowledge in Windows Operating Systems either client or server, and Linux-based UNIX Operating Systems, especially CentOS, Debian and Ubuntu.
+Pablo del Pino Mejia is a Senior DevOps Engineer with more than 25 years experience in Computer and Cloud Infrastructure, as well as Advanced knowledge in Windows Operating Systems either client or server, and Linux-based UNIX Operating Systems, especially CentOS, Debian and Ubuntu.

 He has a proven ability to manage groups of people, perfect command of the English language and great ease to learn new skills.
-Experience in AWS Cloud Services both in EC2 Instances and Container Service types, as well as Docker Administration.
+Experience in AWS Cloud Services, Kubernetes, as well as Infrastructure as Code methodologies.

-Fluent in Ci-CD strategies involving Jenkins, as well as in tools such as Packer, Ansible, and Terraform, to automate both local and cloud deployment.
+Fluent in Ci-CD strategies, as well as in tools such as Packer, Ansible, and Terraform, to automate both local and cloud deployment.